Any organisation based in England, Wales or Northern Ireland that carries out charitable fundraising can register.

 Get fundraising support

-We produce tailored guidance to help you implement the standards in the code, for example on data and consent in relation to fundraising.
+We produce tailored guidance to help you implement the standards in the Code of Fundraising Practice, for example on data and consent in relation to fundraising.
 We also send out a regular newsletter with information you need to know.

 We’ll also answer your enquiries to help you understand and meet the requirements in the code.